Ramil96/raptors-muay-thai/README.md

 > The website should neatly and appropriately list the services we provide, such as Muay Thai classes for adults and children, conditioning sessions, and fitness programs.

-> The website should give users proof of our success through testimonials from members and a portfolio showcasing our training sessions, events, and achievements.
+> The website should give users proof of our success through testimonials from members and showcase our training sessions, events, and achievements.

 > The website should make it easy for prospective members to get in touch.